';

 We will also provide an update to the addiction treatment community on our advocacy efforts to ensure the Opioid Use Disorder Centers of Excellence transition from a DHS-directed payment model to a state plan service is fair and manageable for providers.
 In addition, ProVantaCare (our sister managed care entity) will review its efforts, goals, and upcoming opportunities.

-The meeting will include lunch.
-Immediately following lunch, we invite RCPA members and advocates to invite their consumers, children, and families to the Delta Center Convening on Telehealth, which will feature discussions and subsequent recommendations to guide the PA Delta Center team in its advocacy in developing regulations, bulletins, and practices that ensure equity and access to services for all communities.
-Our previous telehealth forums have been incredibly informative and enlightening as participants share their life experience and perspectives that can shape policy development.
+Immediately following lunch, we invite RCPA members and advocates to participate in the Delta Center Convening on Telehealth.
+These discussions will guide the PA Delta Center team in its advocacy for developing regulations, bulletins, and practices that ensure equity and access to services for all communities.
 Your participation will be key to our ongoing work in ensuring a healthy and sustainable telehealth footprint in Pennsylvania.
 For additional information, please contact Jim Sharp, Director, Children’s Division.

 Please see the full agenda here.
 Registration is required.

-We hope you will join us for this regional event!
-Please register below:
+We hope you will join us for a regional event!

 Monday, August 1 — RCPA Central Regional Meeting and Delta Center Telehealth Convening